PSY 749 Personality Theory (4 units)

 PSY 870 Advanced Psychotherapy I: Psychodynamic Theory (4 units)

 PSY 871 Advanced Psychotherapy II: Treatment of Severe Trauma (4 units)

 PSY 872 Advanced Psychotherapy III: Cognitive-Behavioral Theory (4 units)

 PSY 880-882 Psychodiagnostic Assessment Series: Assessment of Adults

 This sequence takes place over three quarters, integrating interviewing, testing, cognitive and personality evaluation, differential diagnosis, treatment planning, case presentation, and report writing.
 Emphasis is on administration, scoring, and interpretation of a full diagnostic battery to assess normal and pathological development, personality functioning and disorder, and effects of pharmacological and psychotherapeutic intervention.
 This course sequence must be taken in order.
 PSY 685 is recommended before taking this series if the student has no background in statistical concepts.

 PSY 880 Psychodiagnostic Assessment I (5 units)

 Introduction to the structure and preparation of psychological reports.
 Administration and scoring of a variety of assessment techniques (e.g., WAIS-III, Wechsler Memory Scale-Revised, Bender-Gestalt, Trail-Making).
-Test results are analyzed, interpreted, synthesized with additional data (e.g., history and clinical observations), an presented in a psychological report.
+Test results are analyzed, interpreted, and synthesized with additional data (e.g., history and clinical observations), and presented in a psychological report.
 The focus is on cognitive functioning in particular with an introduction to objective personality assessment measures.